AMBER

 WHERE TO FIND

-Arkansas is known as the largest deposit of amber.
+Arkansas is known as the largest deposit.

 New Jersey Amber, sometimes called Raritan amber, is amber found in the Raritan and Magothy Formations of the Central Atlantic (Eastern) coast of the United States.
 It is dated to the Late Cretaceous, Turonian age, based on pollen analysis of the host formations.